danielarmengolaltayo/me/mirrors.md

 This screen.

-Turn it off and you'll see yourself reflected there too.
+Turn it off and you will see yourself reflected there too.